Pros and Cons of 3D Tomosynthesis Mammography Machines

 In the next few sections we will introduce you to it.

-What is Tomo on Mammogram?
+What is Tomo on a Mammogram?

 Tomosynthesis is a special type of mammography that uses low dose X-rays obtained at different angles and computer reconstructions to produce three-dimensional images of the breast.
 Rather than the standard 2D images.